Coal baron

 Joseph Keppler's 1889 cartoon depicting monopolists as dominating American politics as the "Bosses of the Senate".

-A coal baron is a term colloquially used to describe an entrepreneur who possesses great power or influence through the possession and operation of coal mines.
-The phenomena exists in North America, South America, Europe, Africa, Asia, and Australia.
+A coal baron is a term colloquially used to describe an entrepreneur or industrialist who possesses great power or influence through the possession and operation of coal mines.
+The phenomenon exists in North America, South America, Europe, Africa, Asia, and Australia.
 Coal barons reached their peak influence between the 1880s and the 1950s.